PT-2025-42572 · Google +3 · Pixel +3

 Dolby UDC and Affected Versions Dolby UDC versions 4.5 through 4.13

-Description An issue exists in the Dolby UDC DD+ decoder where processing a malformed DD+ bitstream can lead to a crash.
-Specifically, an integer overflow during length calculation when processing Evolution data within the
+Description A flaw exists in the Dolby Unified Decoder (UDC) that could allow remote attackers to execute arbitrary code.
+The issue stems from an out-of-bounds write vulnerability within the DD+ decoder process when processing malformed DD+ bitstreams.
+Specifically, an integer overflow occurs during the length calculation when processing Evolution data via the

 evo priv.c

-Recommendations Update Dolby UDC to a newer version that contains a fix for this vulnerability.
+Recommendations Update to a newer version of Dolby UDC that contains a fix for this vulnerability.

 Fix